Antiviral Face Mask = More Protection?

 Websites that sell masks with antiviral coatings often don’t provide much or any information on how the masks were tested for effectiveness or safety, according to the Associated Press.
-Until the masks can be tested and studied by government-approved independent sources, we can’t know if they are any safer or potentially harmful.
+These masks haven’t been tested and studied by government-approved independent sources.
+Until then we can’t know if they are any safer or potentially harmful.
 This isn’t ideal as one of these masks can often cost much more than a pack of N95 masks.

 It can take years to test and design new mask technology that is proven to add more protection.
-In short, masks that incorporate antiviral coatings may very well add protection to masks, butwe won’t know until that is proven with studies.
+Simply, masks that incorporate antiviral coatings may very well add protection to masks.
+We won’t know until that is proven by studies.

-N95 masks offer formidable protection against COVID-19 as they have the ability to remove 95% or more of airborne particles.
+The N95 offers formidable protection against COVID-19 as they have the ability to remove 95% or more airborne particles.
 The medical-grade N95 mask’s dramatic ability to fight droplets from COVID-19 makes it a powerful way to protect yourself.
-When in short supply, the N95 masks are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
-The N95 mask is not meant to be worn too many times and should be retired after two or three uses.
+When in short supply, they are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
+The N95 mask is not meant to be worn too many times.
+It should be retired after two or three uses.

-To best fight the spread of COVID-19, the CDC recommends that the average person use a snuggly fitting mask with at least two layers and made from a tightly woven fabric (can be tested to see if a light shines through it).
+To better fight the spread of COVID-19, the CDC recommends that the average person use a snugly fitting mask with at least two layers and made from a tightly woven fabric (can be tested to see if a light shines through it).
 The CDC says that you should not wear masks with vents or exhalation valves, scarves, or masks with one layer that are too flimsy.
-Cloth masks that are reusable and washable are a convenient and CDC advised method for the general public while minimizing time in public spaces.
+Cloth masks that are reusable and washable are a convenient and CDC-advised method for the general public while minimizing time in public spaces.

-Mask best-practices can often provide the best protection as we do not yet know if masks with antiviral coatings offer any additional protection.
-Wearing a CDC approved mask whenever possible around other people that are not within your immediate circle of those you live with will yield the best benefit.
-When in public, ensure your mask sits tightly over your face covering your mouth and nose at all times.
+Mask best practices can often provide the best protection.
+Especially if we do not know if masks with antiviral coatings offer additional protection.
+Wear a NIOSH approved mask whenever possible around other people that are not within your immediate circle.
+When in public, ensure your mask sits tightly, covering your mouth and nose at all times.
 Take off your mask by the straps and wash your hands when safely back in your home.

 What Doesn’t Work